fasakinhenry/fasakinhenry/README.md

 **`Digital Craftsman (Developer/Product designer/Creator)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I am a software Engineer interested in languages like C, Python, Javascript, Go amongst other technologies I have picked up and tried to build projects with.
-I publish most content on my YouTube channel (Henqsoft)[youtube], TikTok channel [tiktok], [Facebook Page](https://facebook.com/henry.fasakin.7), Twitter(X) page [Henqsoft](https://x.com/henqsoft) to more than 400k subscribers.
+I am a software Engineer interested in languages like C, Python, Javascript, and Go, among other technologies I have picked up and tried to build projects with.
+I publish most content on my [YouTube channel](https://www.youtube.com/@bossverse), [TikTok channel](https://www.tiktok.com/@henqsoft), [Facebook Page](https://facebook.com/henry.fasakin.7), [Twitter(X) page](https://x.com/henqsoft) to more than 400k subscribers.

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=4997F7&width=435&lines=Software+Engineer+and+Product+designer;Over+3%2B+years+of+experience;Lover+of+community;Likes+good+UI;Founder+of+Begg+Fintech)](https://git.io/typing-svg)